-The "Simultaneous" in the SMP is defined by the following requirements:
+"Simultaneous" in the SMP is defined by the following requirements:

-In the SMP, a cadet will participate in monthly unit training with your USAR or ARNG one weekend a month and get paid to drill once a month with your Guard unit.
-You do have to attend Army Basic Combat Training and join the National Guard or Reserves.
-Then you must be eligible for the ROTC program at the college you attend or plan to attend.
+In the SMP, a cadet will participate in monthly unit training with the Reserves or National Guard one weekend a month and get paid to drill once a month with their Guard unit.
+Cadets do have to attend Army Basic Combat Training and join the Guard or Reserves.
+Then they must be eligible for the ROTC program at the college they attend or plan to attend.
 Many ROTC students join the ROTC program as a non-contracted cadet, meaning they must pay for their college tuition.

-Upon college graduation, you have several options that most ROTC, OCS, and Academy Graduates do not have.
-You can still become a commissioned as an officer in the Army.
+If you join the SMP two-year training course, you'll be receiving training from the National Guard unit officers, while earning your commission through college courses and ROTC.
+Upon college graduation, you have several options that most ROTC, Officer Candidate School, and Academy graduates do not have.
+You can still become commissioned as an officer in the Army.
 However, you also have the option of serving full-time or part-time in the Army Reserves or Army National Guard.

-Benefits of Simultaneous Membership Program:
+Benefits of Simultaneous Membership Program

 Two Ways of Joining the SMP